JayXT/ResticBackupAutomation/README.md

 * Reboot.

-For more details on how restic works as well as ideas for customization to your needs, please refer to [restic official documentation](https://restic.readthedocs.io/en/stable/).
+For more details on how restic works as well as ideas for customization to your needs, please refer to the [restic official documentation](https://restic.readthedocs.io/en/stable/).